X35 with Cantatas Nos. 51 and 189.

 Sanctus No. 2 (S 238).

 discs have references X 42, X 43, X 44, and X 45 respectively.
-These
+These choral works

-Singers, The Tonstudio Orchestra of Stuttgart, Hans Grischkat conducting.
+Orchestra of Stuttgart, Hans Grischkat conducting.

 same 1952 advertisement announces the release of a 3-12" LP set of Mozart's

 Cosi Fan Tutte on Period SPL 555.
 That is the recording with Erna Hassler (soprano),

 Hetty Plümacher (contralto), Käthe Nentwig (soprano), Albert Weikenmeier

 (tenor), Karl Hoppe (baritone) and Joseph Dunnwald conducting that same Stuttgart

 Cosi fan tutte.